cyberbotics/webots/docs/guide/tutorial-6-4-wheels-robot.md

 A joint node is used to add one (or two) degree(s) of freedom (DOF), between its parent and its child.
 The direct parent and child of a joint node are both solid nodes.

-The nodes derived from Joint allow to create different kinds of constraints between the linked solid nodes.
+The nodes derived from [Joint](../reference/joint.md) allow creating different kinds of constraints between the linked [Solid](../reference/solid.md) nodes.
 The most used one in robotics, is the [HingeJoint](../reference/hingejoint.md) allowing to model amongst others rotational motors including wheels.

 A joint node can be monitored or actuated by adding respectively a [PositionSensor](../reference/positionsensor.md) node, or a motor node to its `device` field.